7imbrook/murder/README.md

 Murder
 -----

-A better implementation of twitters murder with pluggable distrobution sources such as docker registry.
+A better implementation of Twitter's murder with pluggable distribution sources such as Docker Registry.